mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 jobs the characters are given by the company, or as a complete Adventure, roughing it on and beyond the frontier, searching for that big salvage strike that could land the characters a fortune - or a whole lot of trouble.

 Complete stats are included of all starships operated by Spinward Salvage, its operations, home base on Efate (Regina Subsector), and an adventure which can be undertaken by the characters.
-Details of key employees of Spinward Salvage are also given.
+Details of key employees of
+Spinward Salvage are also given.

 **STANDARDS AND ASSUMPTIONS**
 In order to use this supplement you will need a set of **_Mongoose Traveller_** rules.
-Statistics are included for _Mon- goose Traveller,_ though other rules sets can be used with a minimum of work.
+Statistics are included for _Mon-goose Traveller,_ though other rules sets can be used with a minimum of work.
 This supplement is designed to be used in the Official Traveller Universe (OTU) although the company details and ships could be used in any setting that uses Traveller's basic background.